Claim: A Chinese couple eloped and lived in a secluded cave for over 50 years.

 Xu felt that she had tied Liu down and repeatedly asked him, 'Are you regretful?
 Liu always replied, 'As long as we are industrious, life will improve.'

-In the second year of living in the mountain, Liu began and continued for over
+In the second year of living in the mountain, Liu began and continued for over 50 years, to hand-carve the steps so that his wife could get down the mountain easily.

 Half a century later in 2001, a group of adventurers were exploring the forest and were surprised to find the elderly couple and the over 6,000 hand-carved steps.
-Liu MingSheng, one of their seven children said, 'My parents loved each other so much, they have lived in seclusion for over
+Liu MingSheng, one of their seven children said, 'My parents loved each other so much, they have lived in seclusion for over 50 years and never been apart a single day.
+He hand carved more than 6,000 steps over the years for my mother's convenience, although she doesn't go down the mountain that much.'

 'You promised me you'll take care of me, you'll always be with me until the day I died, now you left before me, how am I going to live without you?'